react-navigation/react-navigation.github.io/docs/contributing.md

 yarn start
 ```

-You will be show a QR code to scan in the Expo app.
+You will be shown a QR code to scan in the Expo app.
 You can get Expo [here](https://docs.expo.io/versions/latest/index.html) if you don't have it yet.

 All examples: